ahrenstein/docker-cryptodip-bot/README.md

 You will need the following:

 1. Coinbase Pro credentials tied to the portfolio you want to run the bot against
+   1. Alternatively you can specify Gemini be used instead.
 2. Dip logic parameters:
     1. The cryptocurrency you want to transact in.
 (It must support being paired against USD in Coinbase Pro)
     2. The buy amount you want in $USD.